Metis Reaches Self Reported Market Cap of $33.34 Billion (MTS)

 Metis Token Profile

 Metis’ launch date was September 21st, 2020.
 Metis’ total supply is 1,200,000,000 tokens.
 Metis’ official Twitter account is @official_metis and its Facebook page is accessible here.
+The official website for Metis is wemetis.com.
 The official message board for Metis is metisofficial.medium.com.
-Metis’ official website is wemetis.com.

 Metis enables this through its proof-of-work to mine a new MTS token.
 To gain MTS tokens, users will need to complete milestones in their online courses.